Ecocar-Unicamp/Teleco/README.md

 ## Instalation

-1. Dowload the latest versions of TelEco.py to your computer and TelEco Arduino.ino to your arduino;
+1. Download the latest versions of TelEco.py to your computer and TelEco Arduino.ino to your arduino;
 2. Add the periferic files to the same folder as the program;
 3. You may use pyinstaller to generate an executable for the program.